Save the Canso - Update

 Welcome to the Canso Blog!

-The restoration is moving along very well at the moment and we want to keep everyone updated through this page.
+The restoration is moving along very well and we want to keep everyone updated through this page.
 Things may get a little slow from time to time (it's sort of like watching paint dry) but please keep checking back.

 Feel free to add your comments - we look forward to your feedback.